Gongyang of Goryeo: Reign

-Although he did everything to prove that he had no political ambitions, Yi Seong-gye's faction used him as a bloodless propaganda tool.
+Although he did everything to prove that he had no political ambitions, Yi Sŏnggye's faction used him as a bloodless propaganda tool.
 In 1389, Yi's supporters forced King Chang from the throne and enthroned King Gongyang in his stead.
 This faction went on to oversee the events of King Gongyang's brief reign, including the assassinations of King U and King Chang.
-After the murder of Jeong Mong-ju, the last major supporter of the Goryeo kings, King Gongyang was deposed in 1392 by Yi Seong-gye, his son (Yi Bang-won), Jeong Do-jeon and others, which brought the Goryeo dynasty to an end.
+After the murder of Chŏng Mong-ju, the last major supporter of the Goryeo kings, King Gongyang was deposed in 1392 by Yi Sŏnggye, his son (Yi Pangwŏn), Chŏng Tojŏn and others, which brought the Goryeo dynasty to an end.